Lmmk416/lmmk416.github.io/README.md

 ## Welcome to my website/online portfolio

-### I am looking to pursue a Medical Devices Engineering position in the Bay Area, New York City, or in Boston.
+### I am looking to pursue a Medical Devices Engineering position in the Bay Area or New York City.
 Im looking to start after May 2023, upon completion of my masters degree.

 ### [About Me](https://lmmk416.github.io/AboutMe.pdf)